 - Make sure you boil the potatoes.
 You can microwave the potatoes, but boiling them tastes better.

-- Thinly slice the potatoes, tomatoes, cucumbers, and onions.
+- Use thinly sliced veggies - boiled potatoes, tomatoes, cucumbers, and onions.

 - You can use either chat masala or sandwich masala in this recipe.